 The plan emphasises the need to plan and deliver services that contribute positively to the health, wellbeing and safety of people throughout their lives.
 This approach focuses on a healthy start to life and targets the needs of people at critical stages of their lives.
-It also includes intervening and supporting people when their safety and welfare may be at risk, or if they find themselves involved with justice services.
+It also includes intervening and supporting people when their safety and welfare may be at risk or if they find themselves involved with justice services.
 This plan promotes timely effective prevention and interventions that address the causes, not just the consequences, of ill-health, deprivation and other life circumstances.

-By analysing the key drivers for change, the main challenges set out in the previous section and engaging and listening to our community, staff and partners, the HSCP has identified six Strategic Priorities and five Strategic Enablers, illustrated below.
+By analysing the key drivers for change and the main challenges set out in the previous section, the HSCP has identified six Strategic Priorities and five Strategic Enablers to support the delivery of these priorities: